What happens during a committal process?

 At a mention in the Magistrates Court:

-During the committal process, the magistrate must decide if there is enough evidence on which a jury could (not would) find the defendant guilty.
-It’s important to remember at this stage – just because a magistrate decides there is enough evidence, this does not necessarily mean that a jury will find a defendant guilty.
+During the committal process, the magistrate must decide if there could be enough evidence for a jury to find the defendant guilty.
+It’s important to remember at this stage – even if the magistrate decides there is enough evidence, this does not necessarily mean that a jury will find a defendant guilty.

 A committal can be done in a hearing at a Magistrates Court or through paperwork by the prosecutor and defence lawyers.